Karni Mata: Rao Kanha's Demise

-Rao Kanha, chief of Janglu, became enraged when learning about the prophecy made for Rao Ranmal.
+Rao Kanha became enraged upon learning about the prophecy made for Rao Ranmal.
 He hadn't forgotten the earlier conflict between his soldiers and the Charans regarding the pasture ground.
 Earlier, Karniji had declined Ranmal's offer to send cows to his village, stating that the grassland where they were currently camping would be sufficient.
 Kanha sent his men to ask the Charanas to evict the lands and prevent their cows from consuming pasture which he wanted for his horses.
 Karniji declined and asked his men to go back and convey her message to Kanha:

 "Kanha, you are the son of Rao Chunda and a Rathore.
 Relations between Vithoo Charanas and Rathore Rajputs are several generations old and very intimate, You have plenty of lands.
 This Johad is extensive and the grass will more than suffice for your horses and these cows."

-Kanha ignored the message and neither did the Charanas oblige him.
+Kanha ignored the message and the Charanas did not oblige him.
 The altercations between the two sides went on for seven months.
 Finally, Kanha sent his men under Arjun and Vija Udawat to confront the Charanas and regain control of the pasture land.
-They arrived at Johad land and ordered the Karniji's servants to leave but the cowherds ignored them.
+They arrived at Johad land and ordered Karniji's servants to leave but the cowherds ignored them.
 Enraged, they began hurling abuses at which the Charan men came up in arms and were about to attack Kanha's men when Karniji pacified the Charanas and asked their cowherds to return to their work.
 However, Arjun and Vija continued with their verbal abuse, at which Karniji thundered, "Jackals, leave this place forthwith."

 Immediately, the faces of Arjun and Vija assumed similarity with those of jackals.
 Kanha's men pleaded they were innocent and returned to Kanha, who decided to take the matter into his own hands.
-Ranmal, who was incidentally also in Janglu on pilgrimage to Karniji's shrine pleaded with his brother Kanha to see reason and desist from his evil intention of driving out the Charanas.
+Ranmal, who was incidentally also in Janglu on pilgrimage to Karniji's shrine, pleaded with his brother Kanha to see reason and desist from his unjust intention of driving out the Charanas.
 Ignoring Ranmal's advice, Kanha assembled 50 horsemen and marched to Karniji's camp.
 Arriving at the destination, Kanha loudly called out for Karniji referring to her as a "sorceress".